pemcg/flickr_cli/README.md

 ## Group admin related functionality

-As I’m the admin of 3 groups, I wrote some functions to get me more insight into the groups that I am managing
+As I’m the admin of 3 groups, I wrote some functions to get me some insight into the groups that I am managing

 ### —get_group_photos